Willmore obstacle problems under Dirichlet boundary conditions: An obstacle problem for surfaces of revolution

 and

 \end{theorem}

 For plots of numerically calculated solutions one may see \cite[Figure 17]{DFGS}.
-For $\alpha\searrow 0$ one finds boundary layers close to $\pm 1$ where any minimiser approaches after rescaling a catenoid, while in any compact subset of $(-1,1)$ any minimiser approaches the upper unit half circle centered at $(0, 0)$, see \cite{G}.
+For $\alpha\searrow 0$ one finds boundary layers close to $\pm 1$ of width $\alpha$ where any minimiser approaches after rescaling by the factor $1/\alpha$ a catenoid.
+On the other hand, in any compact subset of $(-1,1)$ any minimiser approaches the upper unit half circle centered at $(0, 0)$, see \cite{G}.